cklit/smartbeogram/README.md

 **Video demo and guide for putting the code on the NodeMCU and setting up Adafruit and IFTTT here: https://youtu.be/vhII74I_9sY**

-**Hardware description in the PDF below: https://github.com/cklit/smartbeogram/blob/master/Hardware%20guide%20NodeMCU.pdf**
+**Hardware description and commands in the PDF below: https://github.com/cklit/smartbeogram/blob/master/Hardware%20guide%20NodeMCU.pdf**

 **Link for the _Additional Board Manager URL_ in Arduino IDE: http://arduino.esp8266.com/stable/package_esp8266com_index.json**